Blazej-Jendrzejewski/CoStudy/README.md

-# University Management System - README
+# CoStudy - University Management System - README

 ## Description
 The University Management System is a web application designed to facilitate administrative tasks in academic institutions.
 The application is built using Java, Spring, HTML, CSS, JavaScript, Maven, Thymeleaf, and Bootstrap.